Skip to main content

 The problem then becomes taming complexity and length, lest we hang ourselves with our own rope.
 Some readers want to read every last word about a particular topic, while most readers want the summary or are skimming through on their way to something else.
 A tree structure is helpful in organizing the concepts, but doesn’t solve the presentation problem: a book or article may be hierarchically organized, but it still must present every last leaf node at 100% size.
 Tricks like footnotes or appendices only go so far—having thousands of endnotes or 20 appendices to tame the size of the ‘main text’ is unsatisfactory as while any specific reader is unlikely to want to read any specific appendix, they will certainly want to read an appendix & possibly many.
 The classic hypertext paradigm of simply having a rat’s-nest of links to hundreds of tiny pages to avoid any page being too big also breaks down, because how granular does one want to go?
 Should every section be a separate page?
 Every paragraph?
 (Anyone who attempted to read a GNU Info manual knows how tedious it can be.5) What about every reference in the bibliography, should there be 100 different pages for 100 different references?

 A web page, however, can be dynamic.
 The solution to the length problem is to progressively expose more beyond the default as the user requests it, and make requesting as easy as possible.
-For lack of a well-known term (Nelson’s “StretchText” never caught on) and by analogy to code folding in structural editors/outliners, I call this structural reading: the hierarchy is made visible & malleable to allow reading at multiple levels of the structure.
+For lack of a well-known term (Nelson’s “StretchText” never caught on) and by analogy to code folding in structural editors/outliners, I call this semantic zoom: the hierarchy is made visible & malleable to allow reading at multiple levels of the structure.

 A Gwern.net page can be read at multiple structural levels, high to low: title, metadata block, abstracts, section headers, margin notes, emphasized keywords in list items, footnotes/sidenotes, collapsed sections or paragraphs, internal cross-referencing links to other sections (such as appendices) which popup for immediate reading, and fulltext links or internal links to other pages (also popping up).

 So the reader can read (in increasing depth) the title/metadata, or the page abstract, or skim the headers/Table of Contents, then skim margin notes+item summaries, then read the body text, then click to uncollapse regions to read in-depth sections too, and then if they still want more, they can mouse over references to pull up the abstracts or excerpts, and then they can go even deeper by clicking the fulltext link to read the original.
-Thus, a page may look short, and the reader can understand & navigate it easily, but like an iceberg, those readers who want to know more about any specific point will find much more under the surface.
+Thus, a page may look short, and the reader can understand & navigate it easily, but like an iceberg, those readers who want to know more about any specific point will find more under the surface.

 Miscellaneous principles: